TristanBeucher/tristanbeucher.github.io/_posts/2025-10-19-Simulating-peak-day-ahead-prices.md

 - I already have the data (yes that's not a very good reason, but it's convenient).
 - Daily prices are well-suited for a side project : easier to model and visualize than hourly price (again: convenient).
 - Using **residual load** as the main price driver is relevant, and it’s a great way to include **deterministic seasonality** in a jump diffusion model.
-- I’m focusing on **peak prices (8h–20h in France)** because the growth in solar capacity must have an impact on them (and by definition, on residual load).
+- I’m focusing on **peak prices (8h–20h weekdays in France)** because the growth in solar capacity must have an impact on them (and by definition, on residual load).

 ---